jahnvi-11-ec/traffic-light-controller-verilog/traffic-light-controller/README.md

 # Traffic Light Controller using Verilog

 ## Overview
 This project implements a Traffic Light Controller using a Finite State Machine (FSM) in Verilog HDL.
+The controller is designed using a Moore Finite State Machine, where outputs depend only on the current state.

 ## Features
 FSM-based design,